Everyplay/js-developer-quiz/README.md

 js-developer-quiz
 =================
 Return your answer as zip-file or private gist, etc. containing all the relevant files.
+Do not use external libs.
 DO NOT fork this repo.

 ### Question 1.